 TRUTH 4: "100% COMPLETE" DOES NOT MAKE THE BEST PET FOOD

 Here is an example of the flawed thinking that results from starting out with the notion that pets and their foods are just an assemblage of parts and percentages.

 The "100% Complete and Balanced" claim can be found on the labels of virtually every dog food and cat food.
-For over half a century pet lovers have reasonably assumed such foods are all that need to be fed.
+For over half a century pet lovers have reasonably assumed these were the best per foods and all that needed to be fed.

 People reason: if dog foods and cat foods are "100% Complete and Balanced," this clearly means nothing is missing, lacking, deficient, or overdosed.
 Therefore, how could my companion animal not get everything it could possibly need?
 Further, why tamper with the diet if it is already "100%"?

-So people flock to pet supermarkets seeking "complete" foods and feed them meal after meal, day after day, year after year.
+So people flock to pet supermarkets seeking the best pet food, find "complete" foods and feed them meal after meal, day after day, year after year.
 In doing so they have not stopped to realize that they are doing something to their pet they would NEVER do to themselves or their children.

 Aside from being misleading and harmful, the "100% Complete and Balanced" claim is also fallacious and embarrassingly unscientific.